-The first step in installation is to cut and remove a strip of concrete above the area to be excavated.
 In most cases, we would use an electric jackhammer for our cutting.
 We find that it creates less dust than a concrete saw and leaves a rough edge for the later concrete patch to bind into.
-The cut will be wide enough to expose the footing, plus about six inches.
-We then excavate a trench to the base of the footing or about 10 inches in depth.
+We then excavate a trench to the base of the footing.
 The resulting dirt and concrete debris, will be hauled out and disposed of.

 We then install a drainage panel, made from the same material as the drain tile, against the foundation wall.
 Raised studs on one side of the panel, provide a "sweat gap" between the wall and the basement floor.
-The gap extends from just above the floor line, down into the aggregate filter bed.
+This gap extends down into the aggregate filter bed.
 Any water that may seep through the base of the foundation, is channeled down through the aggregate and into the drain tile.